From PHP to Python

 I started my journey with PHP in 2016 when I began to explore developing applications on Google App Engine.
-At that point App Engine did not have good support for .NET so I was forced to learn another open source language and I chose PHP instead of Python since there were lot of open source products and frameworks on PHP that was easy to master.
+At that point, App Engine did not have good support for .NET so I was forced to learn another open-source language and I chose PHP instead of Python since there were a lot of open source products and frameworks on PHP that were easy to master.
 App Engine also supported raw PHP but it did not support any frameworks of PHP officially.

 I took CodeIgniter 3 and customized it to run on App Engine.
-I explained how I did that in my personal website here.
-The CodeIgniter framework was good for basic applications but for data intensive applications that involved writing complex queries it was not suitable and the ORM in CodeIgniter was still maturing in 2017 so we decided to explore Laravel.
+I explained how I did that on my personal website here.
+The CodeIgniter framework was good for basic applications but for data-intensive applications that involved writing complex queries it was not suitable and the ORM in CodeIgniter was still maturing in 2017 so we decided to explore Laravel.

 We are very excited about this new possibility and hope to help our clients develop solutions using Django that run economically on Google Cloud.
 Let us know your thoughts on this and share your experience.